 Mobile access and touchless entry

 While Lenel does offer “hands-free” access methods, they require some initial setup from the user.
 In order to use the feature, users need to either enable pre-configured travel routes and commonly used entries in the app, or register a specific read-range distance for each entry.
 With Openpath, touchless access is enabled on the administrator side with a single click, with no extra work for the end user.
 Openpath’s Wave to Unlock feature also provides additional security by having users show intent to unlock, minimizing the chance for an accidental unlock and potential security threat.
 Lenel’s mobile readers use Bluetooth (BLE) signals to unlock.
-In comparison, Openpath uses a patented Triple Unlock technology, which simultaneously races Wi-Fi, Bluetooth and cellular data signals for a faster, more reliable unlocking experience.
+In comparison, Openpath uses a patented Triple Unlock technology, which simultaneously races Wi-Fi, Bluetooth, and cellular data signals for a faster, more reliable unlocking experience.

 A better option for your building’s physical security is to install a system with a future-proof product line.
-Openpath Smart Readers and Smart Hubs are designed to be multifunctional, and support all credential types on the same system.
-Another benefit to a system like Openpath is that it’s backwards compatible with legacy systems, giving you added flexibility and cost savings.
-Lenel’s access control systems are only backwards compatible with Mercury controllers, meaning you’ll also have to replace the backend hardware if your existing system is made by anyone else.
+Openpath Smart Readers and Smart Hubs are designed to be multifunctional and support all credential types on the same system.
+Another benefit to a system like Openpath is that it’s backward compatible with legacy systems, giving you added flexibility and cost savings.
+Lenel’s access control systems are only compatible with Mercury controllers, meaning you’ll also have to replace the backend hardware if your existing system is made by anyone else.